 Spin-Off: Spawned the series Bering Sea Gold, which seems to be Gold Rush meets Deadliest Catch.
 Interseason specials Gold Rush: The Jungle and Gold Rush: South America featured the Hoffman crew's exploits prospecting in South America.
 Jungle Gold featured a totally unrelated group from Utah mining in Ghana in western Africa.
 Bamazon features yet another unrelated group from Alabama, prospecting in Brazil's Amazon Basin.

-Stuff Blowing Up: With the near constant association between mining and using explosives in the pursuit of mineral extraction, it is surprising that it took until season 3 to feature a large limestone outcropping being reduced to gravel.
+Stuff Blowing Up: With the near constant association between mining and the use of explosives in the pursuit of mineral extraction, it is surprising that it took until season 3 to feature a large limestone outcropping being reduced to gravel.

 Team Pet: The Hoffmans have an Australian shepherd named Blue that's often seen wandering around the mining site at least once an episode.
 Even became part of the opening sequence in the 2nd season.